HGARgG-0710/math-expressions.js/README.md

 # math-expressions.js

-THIS README IS OUTDATED.
-IS IN PROCESS OF BEING REPLACED...
+THIS README IS A BIT OF A MESS.
+IS IN PROCESS OF BEING TIDIED AND COMPLETED...

 math-expressions.js is a TypeScript (originally, JavaScript) library with a vast variety of covered areas of interest.
 <!-- TODO: this is temporary, after having added more beautiful things to the 1.0, pray make this more full... -->